Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 Come on.

-And then one of them, he just went, hoi.
+And then one of them, we just went,

 Have you heard that?